 Big Cottonwood Canyon

 Big Cottonwood Canyon is filled with lots of fun hikes and adventures.
 We spend a lot of time hiking this canyon in the summer, but we found that the leaves here are beautiful in the Fall, too.
 We hiked Stairs Gulch in the fall and it was gorgeous.
 You can find Big Cottonwood Canyon in Salt Lake County.
 The canyon begins at the crossroads of Wasatch Blvd and Fort Union Blvd.
 You can follow the canyon all the way to Brighton at the very top.

 The Sundance area is beautiful during the Fall and it is before the fee area for the Alpine Loop, so you can explore around this area for free.
 After going through the tunnel as you drive from Provo to Heber, take a left toward Sundance (there is a sign).

-Squaw Peak Road
+Kyvh Peak Road

-Squaw Peak road is a great drive anytime, but especially in the Fall.
+Kyvh Peak road is a great drive anytime, but especially in the Fall.
 You can enjoy the leaves and end up at a great overview of the valley.
 Shortly after entering Provo Canyon, watch for a small sign for the Squaw Peak Road on the right side.

 South Fork Road

 This is our favorite place to see bright colors in the Fall in Provo Canyon.
 South Fork Road is the road that begins at Vivian Park.
 Follow the road past South Fork Park and all the way to Big Springs.
 We love walking around Big Spring Park because the Fall colors are especially gorgeous there.
 This is a Fall Drive in Utah we do every year.

 The one spot that we visit every year without fail is the Nebo Loop.
 This drive never fails to amaze us.
 We also love a few places to get out and stretch our feet on the Nebo Loop, especially Grotto Falls which is such a fun family hike.
 The Nebo Loop begins in Payson, and ends in Salt Creek Canyon.
 We usually drive from Payson up to the Payson Lakes area, and then flip around because the drive is such a long one.
 To find the Nebo Loop, take exit 250 from the 1-15, and head east on 3200 W/Main Street.
 Turn left onto 100 N, and then take a right onto 600 E. This will take you right into the canyon.